vegaprotocol/networks/README.md

 ### Vega Home Path

 The Vega home directory varies depending on OS.
 In these instructions it is assumed to be `/etc/vega`.
 You can set your own home directory when initialising your environment by executing `vega init --home /my/home/dir`.

+The following command may also be helpful: `vega paths list`

 More information is available [here](https://github.com/vegaprotocol/vega-snapshots#files-location).

 ### Initialize Vega